lennyvarghese/hrtf_audio/README.md

 usage:
 ```
-python clicktrain_hrtf.py f0 duration
+python binaural_stimuli.py timbre duration f0
 ```

+"timbre" is one of [impulse, clicktrain, puretone, sawtooth]

-where "f0" is in Hz and "duration" is in seconds, will generate spatialized click trains in the processedWavs folder.
-There will be individual wav files for azimuth -90 to +90 degrees, with 0.1 degree spacing, all at elevation 0 degrees.
+"f0" is the fundamental frequency in Hz (for clicktrain, puretone, sawtooth)

+"duration" is in seconds

+will generate spatialized click trains in the processedWavs folder.
+There will be individual wav files for azimuth -90 to +90 degrees, with 0.1 degree spacing, all at 0 degree elevation.